 Did you know that you can borrow toys, as well as books, from some local libraries?
-Visiting a toy library is a monthly highlight in our family.
+Visiting a toy library was a monthly highlight in our family pre-covid.
 I mean, what’s not to love about being able to take a few toys home without the expense of buying them!
 And it is particularly great in the cooler, wet months when we all go a bit stir crazy being stuck inside more.

 The local libraries that have toys to borrow are: